shelbyblanton/language-flashcard-app/readme.md

 Then open the project in PyCharm.

 In the `main.py` file, click on the word `pandas` in the import statement at the top of the page.
-Then click on the red exlamation point and click `Install Package Pandas` to load the library:
+Then click on the red exclamation point and click `Install Package Pandas` to load the library:

 ![alt text](https://github-readme.s3.us-west-1.amazonaws.com/Install-Pandas.png)